Easy Tahini Recipe – Better Than Store-bought

 Do you know what tahini is?
 Would you like to find out how to make it at home instead of buying pricey jars at the store?
 We’ll tell you all about tahini, what you can use it for (yes, it’s more than hummus) and show you how you can easily make it at home.

 Tahini is a paste made from sesame seeds and is a staple in many cuisines, especially in the Mediterranean and the Middle East.
 It’s vegan, gluten-free, tastes nutty, and is simple to make.

 Store-bought tahini is usually made from hulled sesame seeds.
 This is our preference, too, but you can make it from unhulled and sprouted sesame seeds.

 Hulled sesame seeds are what you see most often in stores.
 Here’s a photo of both hulled and unhulled sesame seeds.
 The hulled seeds are the lighter color on left.
 On the right, the unhulled seeds are much darker and still have their hull or outer shell intact.

-In our experience, tahini made from unhulled sesame seeds tends to taste more bitter and does’t get quite a smooth as when it is made from hulled sesame seeds.
+In our experience, tahini made from unhulled sesame seeds tends to taste more bitter and doesn’t get quite as smooth as when it is made from hulled sesame seeds.

 Ways to Use Tahini